buildingblocs/2020/pre-event/index.md

 **Upcoming workshops:**

 6 May: Intro to Python<br>
-9 May: HTML/CSS and Intro to SQL
+9 May: HTML/CSS and Intro to SQL<br>
 10 May: Intro to Javascript

 and more...